This Golf Club is part of our Heritage

-Golf was undoubtedly played on Corhampton Down more than a century ago, but the first traceable record of the club’s institution dates back to 1891 and the Royal and Ancient Club ruled that we must accept this year for our Centenary.
+Golf was undoubtedly played on Corhampton Down more than a century ago, but the first traceable record of the club’s institution dates back to 1891and the Royal and Ancient Club ruled that we must accept 1991 as the year for our Centenary.

 The club was first mentioned in the 1897-8 Golfing Annual’s directory, sandwiched between Cootamundra Golf Club, an Australian course described as “interesting” and Cork, illustrating the world-wide following enjoyed by the game even in those far off days.